 How Much Freedom Do I Have with Design?

 While the size of your walk-in shower will be determined by the amount of the bathroom’s available floor space, homeowners have lots of decorative leeway in custom design.
 You can:

-• Select the color and type of tile for the floor, walls, and accents like a shower niche.
+- Select the color and type of tile for the floor, walls, and accents like a shower niche.

 The least expensive option—a prefab walk-in shower kit—costs between $800 and $2,500, based on size and quality.
 Installing the shower pan and any doors included yourself is a money-saving option if you’re knowledgeable in plumbing and framing, while professional installation will add another $750 to $2,500, depending on the layout of your bathroom and plumbing requirements.

 A custom walk-in shower is strictly a job for the pros, and substantially more expensive than a prefab kit.
 The shower pan is formed by hand from concrete, which is then covered by a waterproof membrane, followed by tile.
 Additional plumbing is necessary for directional nozzles.
 Wall construction includes the installation of concrete-backer boards to hold the tile.
 Adding glass sidewalls, which are thicker than standard sheet glass, further increases the cost.
 Depending on the final size and the materials chosen, a professionally installed custom shower can run $6,500 to $15,000 or more.

 Here’s a general idea of what a walk-in shower project entails:

 - Demolition and disposal of the old tub and wallboard.